Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Conclusions And Future Works

 \section{Conclusions And Future Works}

-This paper addresses the problem of \emph{online leader selection} for group of agents in a leader-follower scenario: the identity of the leader is left free to change over time in order to optimize the performance in tracking an external velocity reference signal and in achieving a desired formation shape.
-The problem is addressed for first-order and second-order agent dynamics, and is solved by defining a suitable \emph{tracking error metric} able to capture the effect of a leader change in the group performance.
+This paper addresses the problem of \emph{online leader selection} for a group of agents in a leader-follower scenario: the identity of the leader is left free to change over time in order to optimize the performance in tracking an external velocity reference signal and in achieving a desired formation shape.
+The problem is solved by defining a suitable \emph{tracking error metric} able to capture the effect of a leader change in the group performance.
 Based on this metric, an online and decentralized leader selection algorithm is then proposed, which is able to persistently select the best leader during the agent motion.
 The reported simulation results clearly show the benefits of the proposed strategy when compared to other possibilities such as keeping a constant leader over time (as typically done), or relying on a random choice.

-As future developments we want consider the possibility of fully develop the machinery for the second-order case, i.e., for any choice of $k_v$ and $k_u$.
-We also want to extend our analysis to the case of multiple leaders.
-It will be also worth to consider decentralized online leader selection schemes for other optimization criteria such as manipulability, controllability.
-Finally we would like to extend our methods to different models comprising, for example, noisy communication and interconnection of more complex systems such as, e.g., Lagrangian mechanical systems.
+As future developments we want consider the possibility of developing similar results for the second-order case (we already have some preliminary results for a particular choice of the control gains).
+We also want to extend our analysis to the case of multiple masters/leaders.
+Finally, it will be also worth to consider decentralized online leader selection schemes for other optimization criteria such as, e.g., controllability.